Are Aquarium Lights Necessary?

 Betta fish survive in heavily vegetated habitats where they may experience varying levels of shade even during the daytime.
 This indicates bettas prefer slightly dimmer conditions that mimic their natural habitat.

-Importance of Day-Night Cycle
+Ensure Day-Night Cycle

 Betta fish are diurnal creatures like other animals and benefit from a natural day and light cycle.
 The same cycle of light and darkness needs to be established in their tanks.
 This day-night cycle can regulate the betta’s biological rhythms and play a good role in its overall well-being.
 A well-timed light cycle will also enhance the colors of your betta, making them more vibrant.

 To have a livelier and natural-looking ecosystem in betta’s aquarium, it’s recommended to grow live plants in a tank.
-You’ll need to use a light source to promote the plant growth.
+You’ll definitely need to use a light source to promote the plant growth.
 It’s recommended to contain such plants in your aquarium that don’t need strong lighting, otherwise it will conflict with the betta’s preferences.

 Live plants require aquarium light of 6-8 hours per day to thrive fully.
 An aquarium timer can help you regulate the light schedule, which can fix the light for both plants and fish.
 When you are opting for plants, keep decorations like caves in the tank to allow the betta to hide if they need to avoid light.